Divorce Attorney in Wausau, WI and the Surrounding Areas

 Emotions run high – sometime very high.

 Because Wisconsin is a “no-fault” divorce state, all that is needed in order to complete a divorce is that one of you state that the “Marriage is Irretrievably Broken."
+Even in a “no-fault” state, it is important to seek guidance from a dependable divorce attorney in Wausau, WI.

 When a divorce has been filed you need a law firm that can help you identify whether your marriage is irretrievably broken or in need of serious mediation.
 You need an attorney who understands the legal time guidelines for filing divorce petitions and the time frame for how soon remarriage can occur after a divorce.
-And when it comes to property division, you need a lawyer who can explain the differences among real property, personal property and debt.
+And when it comes to property division, you need a divorce lawyer in Wausau, WI who can explain the differences among real property, personal property and debt.

 You also need a friend interested in finding solutions to your problems — not in creating new ones and in racking up billable hours in the process.
+As your divorce attorney in Wausau, WI, Schmidt & Schmidt, S.C. works to fully support you.

 Friends are what you’ll find here.